 Once I see that my sales in some countries and especially the EU start reaching a certain volume, I will want to set up a digital tax calculation software like Quaderno, to keep things under control.

-Quaderno will have the advantage of doubling down as both a tax calculator and invoicing software, but there other options available.
+Quaderno will have the advantage of doubling down as both a tax calculator and invoicing software, but there are other options available.

 If my customers ask you for invoices, I can easily send them using Quaderno or equivalent software, as long as it integrates with Stripe (which shouldn't be a problem).

-In all steps of the process, it's important to understand that this guide is just for general guidance.
+In all steps of the process, it's important to understand that this guide is just general guidance.
 You need to confirm what you need to do in your particular case with your accountant every time.

-I know that it all sounds a bit boring and complicated, but the good news is that its a very simple process that only needs to be done once, and then every quarter I for example only spend a couple of hours max to make the quarter closure.
+I know that it all sounds a bit boring and complicated, but the good news is that it's a very simple process that only needs to be done once, and then every quarter.
+I, for example, only spend a couple of hours max to make the quarter closure.